 North 27th Street Rapid Implementation Initiative

-The City of Milwaukee’s “rapid implementation” initiative will build quick, low-cost street improvements to increase the safety and comfort of people walking, biking, and driving.
+The City of Milwaukee’s “rapid implementation” initiative builds quick, low-cost street improvements to increase the safety and comfort of people walking, biking, and driving.

-The N. 27th St. project will use paint, colored pavement markings, and flexible posts to create curb extensions at four intersections between W. Wells St. and W. State St. The crosswalks will also be repainted, and the Near West Side Business Improvement District (NWS BID) may add decorative planters to some curb extensions.
+The N. 27th St. project used paint, colored pavement markings, and flexible posts to create curb extensions at four intersections between W. Wells St. and W. State St. The crosswalks were also repainted, and the Near West Side Business Improvement District (NWS BID) will be adding decorative planters to some curb extensions.

 Frequently Asked Questions

 How does this project improve safety?

 Curb extensions reduce passing on the right, slow speeds of turning motorists, and can also reduce speeding by visually narrowing the travel lanes.
 They also create more space for people walking and shorten the crossing distance across a street.

 No. The curb extensions were installed at intersections, where parking is already prohibited within 15 feet of a crosswalk.

 What happens if there are problems with the project?